LaunchGemini/AI-Research-Toolkit/README.md

 ### Useful Toolbox
 A set of tools useful for AI coding and research.

-This is an open-source project and we enc
+This is an open-source project and we encoura